 In November 1996, the Company then known as The Dun & Bradstreet Corporation ("D&B1") separated through a spin-off into three separate public companies: D&B1, ACNielsen Corporation ("ACNielsen") and Cognizant Corporation ("Cognizant") (the "1996 Distribution").
 This was accomplished through a spin-off by D&B1 of its stock in ACNielsen and Cognizant.
 In June 1998, D&B1 separated through a spin-off into two separate public companies: D&B1, which changed its name to R.H.
-Donnelley Corporation ("Donnelley/ D&B1"), and a new company named The Dun & Bradstreet Corporation ("D&B2") (the "1998 Distribution").
+Donnelley Corporation ("Donnelley/D&B1"), and a new company named The Dun & Bradstreet Corporation ("D&B2") (the "1998 Distribution").
 During 1998, Cognizant separated into two separate public companies: IMS Health Incorporated ("IMS") and Nielsen Media Research, Inc. ("NMR") (the "1998 Cognizant Distribution").
-In September 2000, D&B2 separated through a spin-off into two separate public companies: D&B2, which changed its name to Moody's Corporation ("Moody's" and also referred to elsewhere in this Annual Report on Form 10-K as "D&B2") (the "2000 Distribution").
+In September 2000, D&B2 separated through a spin-off into two separate public companies: D&B2, which changed its name to Moody's Corporation ("Moody's" and also referred to elsewhere in this Annual Report on Form 10-K as "Moody's/D&B2"), a new company named The Dun & Bradstreet Corporation ("we" or "D&B3" and also referred to elsewhere in this Annual Report on Form 10-K as "D&B") (the "2000 Distribution").